24 Jun Influencer Marketing Study

-The pandemic seems to have affected influencers as engagement and pricing has changed from March 1st, 2020 to June 1st, 2020 according to an A&E study of 1,000 influencers.
+The pandemic seems to have affected the influencer marketing landscape as engagement and pricing of influencers has changed from March 1st, 2020 to June 1st, 2020 according to an A&E influencer marketing study of 1,000 influencers.
 First, influencers have experienced a jump in likes by 67.1% and comments by 51.3%, and they have increased the pricing of their posts by 3.1%.
 Influencers continue making unique content that is fresh and relevant to the pandemic with many of them shifting focus, e.g., from fashion to stay at home workout videos, to meet the new demand.

 Second, increase in social media usage may further support an increase in influencer engagement as social platforms have experienced significant growth in usage, messaging and views; in fact, YouTube reported 500% jump in views on March 15, 2020 according to NBCNews.
 Furthermore, Facebook has reported that Instagram and Facebook Live views doubled in a week during COVID-19.

-The Effect of the Pandemic on Influencer Engagement
+Influencer Marketing Study – The Effect of the Pandemic on Influencer Landscape

 Influencers continue to play a crucial role when it comes to content production during COVID-19.
 While many media outlets had to coordinate their efforts to meet the new safety guidelines that allow them to work in teams (according to YourParkingSpace, some even installed sneeze guards) , influencers were able to create content in the safety of their own homes with nothing more than a camera.
-From March to June 2020, influencers experienced an increase in their likes and engagement; some macro influencers with over 6 million Instagram followers, like Pamela Reif, saw their likes almost double and their comments almost triple.
+According to the A&E influencer marketing study, influencers experienced an increase in their likes and engagement from March to June 2020,; some Instagram influencers with over 6 million Instagram followers, like a fitness influencer Pamela Reif, saw their likes almost double and their comments almost triple.

 Also, micro influencers experienced a surge, with some like Joey Zauzig achieving more than double the likes and comments from March to June 2020.
 Specifically, part of the reason in the increase of engagement may be attributed in the shift of influencers towards trending quarantine topics such as fitness, food, and meditation.
-Some influencers, like Caro Daur, shifted their focus from fashion only content to include lengthy workout video posts of over 50 minutes to meet the increasing demand for at home wellness during COVID-19.
+According to the influencer marketing study some influencers, like Caro Daur, shifted their focus from fashion only content to include lengthy workout video posts of over 50 minutes to meet the increasing demand for at home wellness during COVID-19.

 Furthermore, a slight increase in pricing means that brands are now likely to receive significantly more reach for the same budget as they would have pre-pandemic.
 Specifically, as engagement surges while the pricing of influencer sponsored posts has increased only slightly, brands can now take advantage of lower cost per impression.
-Influencers typically charge for the size of their following and not their engagement.
+According to the influencer marketing study, influencers typically charge for the size of their following and not their engagement.
 Pre-pandemic, lower percentage of followers were tuned in on Instagram.
 Today, higher engagement means that brands have an increased access to the same influencers’ audience than they did before the pandemic.

 Increase in influencers’ impressions can be further supported by the growth in social media usage from February to March.
 According to NBCNews, Youtube reported 500% jump in views on March 15.
 For example, content on meditation increased by 55%, cooking by 100%, and workout videos by 200% in March 2020 when compared to the same time last year.
 According to research done by Kantar, Facebook and Instagram have experienced 40%+ increase in usage from under-35-year-olds since the start of the pandemic.
 Furthermore, Snapchat jumped 36% and TikTok by 27% according to Mediaradar and Newsweek respectively.

-The Role of Influencer Marketing in the Pandemic and the Post-Pandemic World
+Influencer Marketing Study on The Role of Influencers in the Pandemic and the Post-Pandemic World

 Surge in influencer engagement suggests that for every 1,000 followers influencers can now reach a higher percentage of their audience in comparison to the pre-pandemic period.
 Furthermore, a slight increase in pricing per post means that brands are able to reach a much higher percentage of their target consumers without paying significantly more than pre COVID-19.
 This increase in pricing is due to the fact that influencers often base the price of their posts not on their engagement but rather on the size of their following.